Fantasia (franchise): Fantasia

 Fantasia is a 1940 American animated feature film produced by Walt Disney and released by Walt Disney Productions.
 With story direction by Joe Grant and Dick Huemer, and production supervision by Ben Sharpsteen, it is the third Disney animated feature film.
 The film consists of eight animated segments set to pieces of classical music conducted by Leopold Stokowski; seven of which are performed by the Philadelphia Orchestra.
 Music critic and composer Deems Taylor acts as the film's master of ceremonies, introducing each segment in live-action interstitial scenes.

 Fantasia 2000

 Fantasia 2000 is a 1999 American animated feature film produced by Walt Disney Animation Studios and released by Walt Disney Pictures.
 It is the sequel to the 1940 film Fantasia.
 As with its predecessor, the film consists of animated segments set to pieces of classical music, with "The Sorcerer's Apprentice" being the only segment that is featured in both films.
 The soundtrack was performed by the Chicago Symphony Orchestra and Chorus with conductor James Levine.
-A group of celebrities introduce each segment in live-action scenes including Steve Martin, Itzhak Perlman, Bette Midler, Penn & Teller, James Earl Jones, Quincy Jones, and Angela Lansbury.
+A group of celebrities introduces each segment in live-action scenes including Steve Martin, Itzhak Perlman, Bette Midler, Penn & Teller, James Earl Jones, Quincy Jones, and Angela Lansbury.